cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 Discuss your approache in the circle.

 ## [Use Web-Scale Networking](#use-web-scale-networking)
-When you interact with individual people you grow your network over time.
+When you interact with individuals you grow your network over time.
 But when interacting with whole groups or communities you can scale your reach.
 You become visible to more and more people and your contributions bring value to the group.
 Examples of such groups are online communities, communities of practice, user groups, discussion forums, and regular meetups.

 **Exercise (15 minutes):**

-Search the intranet or internet to find at least five groups that are related to your objectives:
+Search the internet (e.g. [LinkedIn Groups](https://www.linkedin.com/groups), [Facebook Groups](https://www.facebook.com/groups), [Xing Groups](https://www.xing.com/communities), [meetup.com](https://www.meetup.com), [reddit.com](https://www.reddit.com/reddits/)) or intranet (e.g. Enterprise Social Network, Social Intranet) to find at least five groups that are related to your objectives:

 1. ...
 1. ...